rob42/freeboard-server/README.md

 Install
 -------

+For latest Rasbian Jessie see README_install_Pi.txt. - Thanks to Phil, who is much better at scripts then me!!

 For a PC:

 Select a suitable root directory, with no spaces in the path! eg /home/robert or C:\boat